 In Action

-Speak with kindness and respect online.
+- Promote respectful communication: Speak with kindness and respect online.
 Avoid posting content that may have embarrassing, hurtful, or harmful consequences for others now or in the future.
+And check the accuracy of information before re-sharing.

-Take caution when sharing information about yourself and your family online.
+- Be mindful of sharing: Take caution when sharing information about yourself and your family online.
 Ask yourself why you’re sharing it and what you hope to gain from the exposure.
+Ask others, including your children, for permission to post about them on social media.
+If they ask for posts or images about them to be removed, respect their wishes.

-Mentor: Teach and Empower
+Mentor: Advise and Guide

 What To Do